MillburnHacks/millburnhacks.github.io/README.md

 npm run dev
 ```

+To lint (i.e. check for code errors and warnings), run `npm run lint`.
+Note that you cannot commit
+any changes if they fail the lint.

-To deploy the current code, run `firebase deploy`.
+To deploy the current code, run `npm run deploy`.

 The app folder has the client code, which handles most of the app's functionality.
 The styles
 folder has the stylesheets.